Completing a Risk Assessment Form

 1. Complete a Risk Assessment Form (and any relevant risk mitigation plans) in its entirety and as accurately as possible.

-2. Submit the RAF, research proposal, and the UBC RPIF to research.security@ubc.ca for validation.
+2. Submit the RAF, research proposal, partner organization form, and the UBC RPIF to research.security@ubc.ca for validation.

 To ensure sufficient time for feedback and advice, researchers are encouraged to submit the above materials as as early as possible.